-An online solution like SharePoint inventory management also helps facilitate multi-branch locations.
+An inventory management system using SharePoint also helps facilitate multi-branch locations.
 It’s easy, for example, to monitor the stock levels of dozens of retail stores from a central office.
 Everything is streamlined, making management easier.

 What’s more, you can also include extra features like calculations and forms to make data input easy and error-free.

 Centralized data also helps make analytics easy.
 All information, including stock history and patterns, is readily available.
 You can export this for analysis or even visualize it for easier consumption.
 Also, plenty of SharePoint add-ons, such as Data View Plus, Picture Gallery app and SharePoint Forms can do this for you.